Militia Act of 1862: Debate

 After constant debate from July 5 to July 16, 1862, Congress' bill reflected the desires of black soldier supporters.
 By the 9th, Republican Grimes proposed the militia act to read: "[t]he President of the United States shall have full power and authority to organize [any male of any race] into battalions, regiments, brigades, and divisions."
 Such a statement in the passage would clearly determine the role of blacks in the war as soldiers.
 Responding with great support from Sherman and Saulsbury, King offered the following corrections: The president can receive into service, "for the purpose of constructing entrenchments, or performing camp service, or any other labor, or any war service for which they may be found competent, persons of African descent."
-Accepted, thed amendment to the act did not specify the roles of African Americans, but at the same time, it did not limit blacks to menial labors or restrict them to stay off the battlefield.
+Accepted, the amendment to the act did not specify the roles of African Americans, but at the same time, it did not limit blacks to menial labors or restrict them to stay off the battlefield.